Looking for Stanley cups? Beware of scams

 - Be cautious about social media ads

-- Check out a businesses’ social media feed, website and read reviews
+- Check out a business’s social media feed, website and read reviews

 Scams involving alleged official Stanley cups are now so common that the Better Business Bureau even has a resource page.
 The bureau warns consumers not to be fooled just because an ad shows up on a reputable website, like major social media sites.
 Just because it appears in your feed doesn’t mean it is coming from a verified seller.